AdisonCavani/ts-rest-api-client/README.md

 API_URL="https://jsonplaceholder.typicode.com"
 ```

-2. Copy the code inside [`src`](https://github.com/AdisonCavani/ts-rest-api-client/tree/master/src) folder
+2. Copy the code from [`src`](https://github.com/AdisonCavani/ts-rest-api-client/tree/master/src) folder

-3. Import an API client:
+3. Import an API client (in `index.ts` or other file):

 ```typescript
 import { client } from "./http/client";
 ```

-1. Make requests to the defined API endpoints using the client:
+4. Make requests to the defined API endpoints using the client:

 ```typescript
 // GET  /posts